MicrosoftDocs/well-architected/well-architected/ai/data-platform.md

   The search process involves two steps: querying the data store and then querying the inferencing endpoint.
 Both steps need to have similar reliability characteristics.
 Balance your reliability objectives between both components to ensure search effectiveness.

   To ensure resiliency, the workload should support the expected number of concurrent users and have sufficient bandwidth to handle traffic surges.
-Ideally, the platform should survive zonal outages, which adds an extra layer of resilience.
+Ideally, the platform should survive zonal outages, which adds an extra layer of resiliency.

   The data platform should be designed to prevent the use of a corrupted index for inferencing.
 In such cases, you should be able to rebuild the index easily.
 The index should also support reliable swapping between indexes by using features like aliasing to minimize downtime during index swaps.
 Without this functionality, you might need to rely on a backup of the index.
 Managing a backup comes with more complexity.

   From a workload perspective, understand the potential failure modes or stress indicators, such as throttling.
-For instance, although the system might normally support 50 concurrent users, it might only support 30 users during a reindexing process that's running as a background job.
+For instance, although the system might normally support 50 concurrent users, it might only support 30 users during a reindexing process that runs as a background job.
 In that case, the timing of the background job becomes important.
 When you evaluate throughput of an index, include both front-end queries and back-end jobs.

 - **What are the main cost drivers of this technology?**